RobotMermaid/MarcoPolo/README.md

 * Cron to run the ruby file every 5 minutes
 * IFTTT.com to send a email when a change was detected
 * Github to get my project onto the pi
 * raspberrypi to house the project

 ![workflow](./workflow.png)

 # Installation
 Comcast router
 raspberrypi 2 Model B arm7
-'ssh' into the pi with the terminal
+ssh into the pi with the terminal

 ###Capybara
 * Cheat Sheet: https://gist.github.com/zhengjia/428105